thomasbattram/thesis/index/thesis.utf8.md

 ### Inferring biology from signals {#inferring-biology-from-signals}
 As discussed, the complexity of cellular processes makes it difficult to infer what consequences a change in methylation at a specific site may have.
 Similarly, for the majority of SNPs identified in GWAS, the functional change that relates to an association between genetic variation at that site and the trait of interest is unclear.
 Complex traits themselves are the result of a large number of complicated biological pathways that are determined by potentially thousands of gene products.
 It is often assumed that the signal from GWAS highlight genomic regions of importance to the trait and thus as a step to investigate the nature of the signal, sites identified are mapped to nearby genes.
 These genes can then be mapped to pathways and gene set enrichment analysis performed to assess whether the genes identified are present in any particular pathways more than expected by chance.
 This method has been adopted by epigenetic epidemiologists for use to examine EWAS signal [@Phipson2016].
 Given the DNA methylation probes on contemporary arrays were chosen specifically based on their proximity to protein coding genes, this gene mapping technique may actually be more valid for CpG sites.

 Establishing causality from DNA methylation signal is difficult (See __Sections \@ref(dnam-phs) \@ref(establishing-causality)__).
 Thus, when applying gene set enrichment analyses to identify prominent pathways in EWAS signals, the pathways identified may be downstream consequences of one or many confounders rather than of aetiological relevance to the trait of interest.
 Further, the EWAS signals, and therefore pathways they might influence, may be a consequence of trait variation.
-This is important to remember when interpreting the results of such an analysis, but it doesn’t render the results useless.
+This is important to remember when interpreting the results of such an analysis, but it does not render the results useless.
 There is a huge body of work that characterises gene action and relationships of this gene action with various traits.
 By mapping EWAS signals to genes and pathways, a path between the trait (or a confounder) and changes in DNA methylation might become clearer.
 One example of this comes with EWAS of smoking, that have consistently identified DNA methylation at the _AHRR_ gene [@Joehanes2016; @Philibert2012; @Shenker2013; @Zeilinger2013; @Bojesen2017].
 This gene is known to play a role in handling toxic substances found in tobacco smoke [@Haarmann-Stemmann2006; @Larigot2018].
 Thus, large changes in DNA methylation related to this gene points towards epigenetic changes at that locus influencing the cellular response to smoking.
 This shows, that despite difficulties in interpreting EWAS findings and subsequent pathway analysis, EWAS can actually add to the pool of information about underlying trait biology when used in conjuncture with other evidence.

 Understanding both the causes and consequences of complex traits are pertinent to intervening on health outcomes.
 As EWAS has the potential to identify both, it could identify important facets of trait biology missed by GWAS studies; however, it is unclear as to whether the analogous gene set enrichment design adopted by EWAS is currently adding to the information discovered by GWAS.
 In __Chapter \@ref(ewas-gwas-comp-chapter)__ I compare overlap of GWAS and EWAS signals in this context and discuss the use of both study designs in elucidating underlying trait biology.